vitalii-karpiv/kuzco-crm/api-doc/image/list-images.md

 # List Images

-Retrieves a list of images based on filter criteria.
+Retrieves a list of images for a specific laptop or laptop group.
+At least one identifier should be provided to limit the result set.

 ## Endpoint